*The original was published in October 2018. Since then many Telcos have totally refreshed their prepaid plan.

 Flexibility of Usage

-For prepaid plans, there is no need to commit any fixed term contract whether it is one year or two years.
+For prepaid plans, there is no need to commit to any fixed term contract whether it is one year or two years.
 You can enjoy the privilege to change or swap to any new Telco whenever you want.

 The performance of a mobile network can vary depending on location.
-Some mobile networks perform well in both rural and city area while some are just pure sh*t in the rural area as they do not have the infrastructure to support it.
-Without good network coverage, everything else including the speed, data, call time and SMS is worthless.
+Some mobile networks perform well in both rural and city areas while some are just pure sh*t in the rural area as they do not have the infrastructure to support it.
+Without good network coverage, everything else on a prepaid plan is meaningless.

 Data, Call Time and SMS